aspose-cells/Aspose.Cells-Products/cells/en/python-java/merger/merge-mhtml-to-htm/_index.md

 {{% blocks/products/pf/agp/content h2="How to Merge MHTML to HTM File Using Python" %}}

- In order to merge MHTML to HTM file, we’ll use [Aspose.Cells for Python](https://pypi.org/project/aspose-cells) API which is a feature-rich, powerful and easy to use document manipulation and merging API for Python platform.
+ In order to merge MHTML to HTM file, we will use [Aspose.Cells for Python](https://pypi.org/project/aspose-cells) API which is a feature-rich, powerful and easy to use document manipulation and merging API for Python platform.